jcolag/entropy-arbitrage/2024-10-19-restoration-day-2.md

 ## What Works Well?

 The bickering relationship between Lily and Malin occasionally stumbles, but brings a lot of fun to an otherwise bleak section of the story.
-If the story had much interest in traditional gender roles---I feel grateful that it doesn't---I'd compare it to [screwball comedies](https://en.wikipedia.org/wiki/Screwball_comedy), due to the entertaining conflict and the focus on the young woman.
+If the story had much interest in traditional gender roles---I feel grateful that it doesn't---I'd compare it to {% wiki Screwball_comedy|screwball comedies|en %}, due to the entertaining conflict and the focus on the young woman.

 Likewise, the escape delighted me, with how it felt carefully constructed, with real senses of space and stakes.